vijay-varadarajan/AutoAgent/README.md

-# AutoAgent - An Auto-training RAG Agent
+# RAGAgent - An Auto-training RAG Agent

-AutoAgent is a Telegram bot that automatically trains on user-provided websites to provide intelligent responses using the Gemini model.
+RAGAgent is a Telegram bot that automatically trains on user-provided websites to provide intelligent responses using the Gemini model.
 It supports Retrieval-Augmented Generation (RAG) workflows, allowing users to interact with their own content seamlessly.

 ## 🛠️ Features
 - **RAG Mode**: Automatically trains on user-provided websites.